Mikhail-Mks/Virtual-reality-games-analysis/README.md

 - Data was cleaned using python, power query and Excel

 ## Analysis
-- Metrics and parameters used for analysis
+- Metrics and parameters used for data analysis
 - Insights and trends observed in VR gaming

 ## Results